Ophecy/nexusmods_auto_downloader/README.md

 ## 💡 Tips

+1. **Use auto-detection** (`--auto-detect`) for better reliability if button position changes
-1. Test with a small collection first (5-10 mods)
+2. Test with a small collection first (5-10 mods)
-2. Use `--no-auto-close` for large collections (much faster)
+3. Use `--no-auto-close` for large collections (much faster)
+4. Combine auto-detection with fast mode: `--auto-detect --no-auto-close`
-3. Check your browser's download settings
+5. Check your browser's download settings
-4. Consider a Nexus Premium account for faster downloads
+6. Consider a Nexus Premium account for faster downloads

 ## 🔮 Future Features